ATXtoday City Guide Live Banner

 Stevie Ray Vaughan Memorial Statue

-Address: 210 Ann and Roy Butler Hike and Bike Trail
+Address: 210 Ann and Roy Butler Hike-and-Bike Trail

-Nearby: Ann and Roy Butler Hike-and-Bike Trail, Auditorium Shores, and Palmer Events Center
+Nearby: Auditorium Shores and Palmer Events Center

 Located at the site of many of the beloved guitarist’s concerts, the bronze statue was erected near the shores of Lady Bird Lake in 1993.